 Chainsaw Good: Rule of Cool aside, chainsaws are not intended to be used as weapons and are as likely to kill you as the guy you're aiming at (kickback is one mean mother, especially more so on bones that are harder than wood) or break and jam.
 Anything harder than wood, like say...BONE, can cause the chain to break and go flying wild into YOU.

 Choke Holds: Will most likely cause brain damage from asphyxiation, can kill, and can cause lasting damage to neck arteries or the cervical spine.
+You also need to be rather big and strong to pull this effectively.
 Don't Try This at Home.

 Concealment Equals Cover: Don't assume that the wooden door, fence, interior wall, car body, or even concrete bricks you're behind will protect you from bullets.
 It won't.